The domes are out again! This year, you’ll find nine of them in the river valley parks at:

 Local Warming was all about embracing our winter.
 By placing warming huts strategically throughout the river valley, we aimed to help Edmontonians reconnect with their community, the city, and nature year round.
 In winter 2018/19, they could be found in Hawrelak Park by the sheet ice and in Victoria Park by the Cricket Club House.

-The huts gather and retain heat from the sun using passive solar principles for heating – like a greenhouse!
-This means that they can gather and retain heat from the sun without the need for electricity.
-The huts’ main windows are oriented south so that they capture the heat and retain it in the thermal mass of their concrete floors, and their insulation prevents the heat from escaping.
+The huts gathered and retained heat from the sun using passive solar principles for heating – like a greenhouse!
+This means that they collected and held onto heat from the sun without the need for electricity.
+The huts’ main windows were oriented south so they captured the heat and retained it in the thermal mass of their concrete floors, and their insulation prevented the heat from escaping.

 We heard loud and clear that Edmontonians loved small warming huts in our river valley!
 They added to the winter experience and gave people places to warm up for a bit before getting back out and playing longer on the ice.
 We also learned from some placement and storage challenges.